gravitational/careers/challenges/systems/challenge-2.md

 To help you out, we've composed a list of things that previously resulted in a no-pass from the interview team:

+* Use of AI.
+Don't outsource your thinking to an AI.
+We recommend using AI for use cases like learning about a new problem space, exploring APIs, and finding missing edge cases.
+However, we strongly recommend you write the design document and all code yourself.
 * Scope creep.
 Candidates have tried to implement too much and ran out of time and energy.
 To avoid this pitfall, use the simplest solution that will work.
   Avoid writing too much code.
 We've seen candidates' code introducing caching